johnmelwin/ResearchProject1/Data/readme.md

 # Project Data Overview 📊

-This folder contains datasets crucial for training and validating models in our software engineering project.
+This folder contains datasets crucial for training and validating models in our research project.
 The datasets are organized into specific categories for different phases of model training and verification.

 ## Data Organization 🗂️